SLU-foodsystems/safad/README.md

 # Sustainability Assessment of Foods and Diets (SAFAD)

-A web-based implementation of the SAFAD model developed by Röös et al. (2024, in press) to benchmark environmental impacts of diets.
+A web-based implementation of the SAFAD model developed by Röös et al. (2025, forthcoming) to benchmark environmental impacts of diets.

 ## Instructions for common maintenance tasks